TEJRAJ009/Dynamic_price_using_py/README.md

-this is my ongoing project and is hidden for privacy perposes will we uploaded as complete
+this is my ongoing project and is hidden for privacy perposes<br>
+will we uploaded as complete